carloswestman/boulderer/README.md

 </div>

 ### Social Networking
-To identify youself in social network you need first to sign in with your Facebook user.
+To identify yourself in social network you need first to sign in with your Facebook user.
 <div align="center">
 <img src="./assets/auth.jpg" width="25%" border="4">
 </div>